Rufski/Rufski.github.io/_projects/parameters_retrieval_project.md

 9 graphs plotting the complex effective parameters (permittivity, permeability, impedance, refractive index, figure of merit, phase and amplitude of both transmission and reflection) over the range of frequency covered by the S-parameter input files.

 ### Parameters to adjust within the program before running
-- frequnit: factor that converts the predetermined CST frequency unit (e.g. GHz, THz...) to Hz
+- `frequnit`: factor that converts the predetermined CST frequency unit (e.g. GHz, THz...) to Hz
-- lengthunit: same as above but for length
+- `lengthunit`: same as above but for length
-- L10: distance between the material's front surface and port 1
+- `L10`: distance between the material's front surface and port 1
-- L20: distance between the material's back surface and port 2
+- `L20`: distance between the material's back surface and port 2
-- SlabThick: thickness of the simulated material
+- `SlabThick`: thickness of the simulated material
-- L1a: effective front boundary of the simulated material, as determined by Hsieh's procedure
+- `L1a`: effective front boundary of the simulated material, as determined by Hsieh's procedure
-- L2a: effective back boundary of the simulated material, as determined by Hsieh's procedure
+- `L2a`: effective back boundary of the simulated material, as determined by Hsieh's procedure

 ### Code
 [The code is here](https://github.com/Rufski/PhD_work_Effective_parameters_retrieval_program)